 The problem with this approach is that spillover events are plainly not happening once in a hundred years.
 Because of our broken relationship with nature, these events are already happening more frequently: more than 335 emerging infectious disease outbreaks were reported worldwide from 1940 to 2004 – over 50 per decade.

 The rate of outbreaks is increasing, and these outbreaks are more likely to become epidemics and pandemics in the years ahead due to our highly interconnected world.
 What’s even more concerning is that while our current situation is dire, it could have been much worse.
 COVID-19 is highly transmissible but has a much lower mortality rate compared to other viruses (for example, Nipah virus has a mortality rate between 40 & 75 %).

 The next novel virus that we encounter could be both highly transmissible and highly virulent – leading to an immediate existential threat for much of humanity (Jones et al, 2008).

-Transform this moment into an opportunity
+Transform this moment

 It is imperative that we realize that this pandemic is not something that is happening to us; rather, it is something we helped create by not properly considering the relationship between nature and our own health.

 Knowing this, in the wake of COVID-19, we can make another choice: we can choose to transform this moment into an opportunity to learn from our recent tragic mistakes, and recognize humanity’s dependence on the natural systems that support us.